Imja Tsho

-The lake was first mapped in the form of a few ponds from the satellite image taken in 1962.
+The lake was first mapped in the form of a few ponds from a satellite image taken in 1962.
 The total area of the ponds was approximately 0.03 km2 then (27916 sq m).
 With the melting of glaciers, the ponds merged into a supra-glacial lake in the 1970s and it has grown continuously ever since.
 The lake area increased to approximately 0.8 km2 (796600 sq m) in 2000 with an average growth rate of 0.02 km2 per year.
-On the basis of newly released image of 21 November 2009 on Google Earth, the Imja Tsho has attained an area of 1.055 km2 as a result of which the growth rate of the lake has increased to 0.025 km2 per year from 2000 to 2009.
-The preliminary analysis has also shown that there has been an increase of almost 11% in the lake area compared to the area calculated on the basis of satellite image received in October 2008.
+Based on a newly released image of 21 November 2009 on Google Earth, the Imja Tsho has attained an area of 1.055 km2 as a result of which the growth rate of the lake has increased to 0.025 km2 per year from 2000 to 2009.
+The preliminary analysis has also shown that there has been an increase of almost 11% in the lake area compared to the area calculated based on satellite images received in October 2008.

 In 2016, the United Nations Development Programme together with the Government of Nepal's Nepal Army and Department of Meteorology and Hydrology, with the funding support from the Global Environment Facility (GEF) constructed an outlet and drained over 4 million cubic meters of water from the lake.